LloydVincent/bitstamp/README.md

 * bitmaps should define segments in logical left-to-right order
 * bits within segments must be contiguous
-* the last bit of the first byte is part of a segment (it signals the next byte)
+* the last bit of the fourth byte is part of a segment (it signals the next uint32)
 * a segment can not span from the first to the second byte
 * 1-length segments are cast to booleans
 * bits not in any segment are 0 when BitStamp.stamp is called